 Auto Injury Facts

 Many accident victims falsely assume that wearing their seatbelt reduced the risk of Whiplash injury.
 Seatbelts can actually increase the likelihood and degree of neck injury.
 Now, no one denies that seat-belts save lives, but when the body is firmly secured to the seat, the seatbelt actually increases the “whipping” action of the neck this can increase injury to the neck and its supporting structures.
 Soft tissue injuries are often not visualized on x-rays and frequently overlooked.
-Soft tissue injuries can cause severe debilitating pain after a car accident so a customized treatment plan from physical therapy Idaho Falls can reduce pain and help return the neck to normal functioning.
+Soft tissue injuries can cause severe debilitating pain after a car accident.

 If you have been in a car accident with an impact of 10 mph or greater, it is a good idea to get checked out by your local chiropractor who is well trained to evaluate and treat these types of injuries.